MarcelMYSchmitt/custom-prometheus-exporter/README.md

 - go
 - powershell
 - php
+- nodejs

 ## To DO
-Extend Readme and add more exporter (php not finished yet, nodejs and deno still open).
+Extend Readme and add more exporter (deno still open).